Ford names Amazon veteran Tim Stone as CFO

-(Reuters) - Ford Motor Co on Thursday named former Amazon.com Inc and Snap Inc executive Tim Stone as chief financial officer, replacing Bob Shanks, who will retire at the end of 2019.
+(Reuters) - Ford Motor Co on Thursday named Amazon.com Inc veteran Tim Stone as chief financial officer, the automaker’s first external hire for the role in seven decades.

+Stone, 52, replaces Bob Shanks, who will retire at the end of 2019 after serving the company for 42 years.

+Stone held various financial roles at Amazon for two decades, and was most recently CFO of Snapchat messaging app owner, Snap Inc.

+He decided to quit Snap less than a year after taking the job, becoming the second finance chief to leave the company in a year since the much-criticized redesign of the app.

-Stone, who was with Amazon for two decades and later served as CFO of Snap, will join Ford on April 15 as a company officer and take over as CFO on June 1, Ford said.
+Stone will take over as CFO on June 1, Ford said.

-The No.2 U.S. carmaker said Shanks, 66, who joined Ford in 1977, will work closely with Stone on the transition and then on special projects through the end of the year.
+The No.2 U.S. carmaker said Shanks, 66, will work closely with Stone on the transition and then on special projects through the end of the year.

+The last time Ford named an outsider to the role of CFO was in 1949 when Theodore Yntema, previously a consulting economist to Ford, was hired for the position.

+Yntema mentored a group of young executives who came to be known as “the whiz kids”.
+The group included Robert McNamara and Arjay Miller, both of whom later became Ford presidents.

 Stone will report to Chief Executive Jim Hackett.